-- 16.1 If the directors do not call the meeting within 21 days of being requested under clause 15.2, 50% or more of the members who made the request may call and arrange to hold a general meeting. - 16.2 To call and hold a meeting under clause 16.1 the members must: - (a) as far as possible, follow the procedures for general meetings set out in this - (b) call the meeting using the list of members on the company's member register, which the company must provide to the members making the request at no cost, and - (c) hold the general meeting within three months after the request was given to the company. - 16.3 The company must pay the members who request the general meeting any reasonable expenses they incur because the directors did not call and hold the meeting.
+- 25.1 If the directors do not call the meeting within 21 days of the meeting being requested under clause 24.2, 50% or more of the members who made the request and who have been members for more than 12 months, may call and arrange to hold a General Meeting. - 25.2 To call and hold a meeting under clause 25.1 the members must: - (a) as far as possible, follow the procedures for General Meetings set out in this constitution;

+- (b) call the meeting using the list of members on the Company's member register, which the Company must provide to the members making the request at no cost; and - (c) hold the General Meeting within three months after the request was given to the Company. - 25.3 The Company must pay the members who request the General Meeting any reasonable expenses they incur because the directors did not call and hold the meeting.